fuzzybinary/godot_dart/README.md

     setPosition(newPosition);
   }

-  // The simplest way to bind your class it to create a static function to
-  // bind it to Godot.
-The name doesn't matter static void bind() {
+  // The simplest way to bind your class it to create a static function to bind all properties to Godot, and make sure to add it to the type resolver static void bind(TypeResolver typeResolver) {
-    GDNativeInterface.bindClass(Simple);
+    typeResolver.addType(sTypeInfo);
+    GDNativeInterface.bindClass(SimpleTestNode.sTypeInfo);
+    GDNativeInterface.addProperty(
+      SimpleTestNode.sTypeInfo,
+      DartPropertyInfo<SimpleTestNode, int>(
+          typeInfo: PrimitiveTypeInfo.forType(int)!,
+          name: 'maxSpeed',
+          getter: (self) => self.maxSpeed,
+          setter: (self, value) => self.maxSpeed = value),
+    );
   }
 }
 ```